fitsumtsehay/react-todo/README.md

 # React Todo List Project
-This project shows how to create a simple Todo List app with React using various coding assignments.
+This project demonstrates how to create a simple Todo List app with React using various coding assignments.
 The project uses one repository, but each assignment has a separate branch.
 The assignments cover the following topics:

 ##### <a href="https://github.com/fitsumtsehay/react-todo/branches" target="_blank" rel="nofollow">[Lesson 1.1: Project Setup and React Basics]</a>
 ##### <a href="https://github.com/fitsumtsehay/react-todo/branches" target="_blank" rel="nofollow">[Lesson 1.2: React DOM and Components]</a>